syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 **Datasource Initialization**

 A simple collection is provided as a datasource for our PivotGrid in this demo section.
 This datasource is placed inside a separate class named “ProductSales” in `**RelationalService.svc.cs**` file.
-Please find the code sample below.
+Refer to the following code example.

 {% highlight c# %}